Miconen/tectonic-bot/README.md

 /help ranks
 ```

-Currently we give out points like so.
+Currently, we give points out like so.

 -   Splits
     -   Low value: 10